 Every Wednesday, when Pope Francis is in Rome, there is a papal audience in the form of a general audience.
 In contrast to the private audiences and the group audiences, a larger public is admitted to the general audiences.
 Tickets must be booked in advance.
-You can pre-order tickets on this page.
+You can pre-order tickets free of cost on this page.

 Pope Francis audience tickets